prettoandre/k8s-hands-on-with-kind/k8s/kind/cluster-samples/README.md

 kubectl cluster-info --context [cluster-name]

 # Kind create cluster wiht config file:
+ # use the deployment files in cluster-samples folder to understand how you can deploy different types of clusters.

 kind create cluster --name [cluster-name] --config [configuration-file.yaml]

 # Kubernetes versions to use with kind: